 Firstly, the company or person doing the work must be set-up on the King's assurance system.
 To do this they need to complete and sign a HS57/F064 form and provide their up-to-date insurance details as outlined in the form.
 If it is a person doing the work, they will need to have their own public liability and employer's liability insurance.
-They must also complete and wet sign the appropriate Contractors site induction, which remain valid for up to one year.
+They must also complete and wet sign the Contractors Site Induction for Strand campus, which remain valid for up to one year.
 Completed forms need to be sent to assurance-estates@kcl.ac.uk.

-- HS57/F064 form - Contractor site inductions
+- HS57/F064 form - Site Induction for Strand Campus